gabeiglio/gabeiglio.github.io/_posts/dynamic_array_c/2021-10-26-dynamic-array-c.md

     a->array = malloc(sizeof(int) * a->capacity); //allocate sufficient memory to hold 8 (capacity) integers
 }
 ```
-Now lets talk about that weird function **malloc** (memory allocation), it allocates bytes of unitialized memory, and
+Let's talk about that weird function **malloc** (memory allocation), it allocates bytes of unitialized memory, and
 returns a pointer if succesfull, but we will talk about this later in the post.

 Great! now our array needs a function in order to add items to it.